kzamin/DiscovAR/README.md

 # What we learned
 We learned how to collaborate with each other online and how to connect different technologies/software together.
 We also learned how to problem solve as a group and pivot when our original plans to turn out to not work out the way we initially envisioned.
 Lastly, we learned how to maintain optimism throughout the ups and downs of projects like these.

-# What's next for AR World

-We want to expand the models available for different landmarks, and we want to build an actual so people can distinguish landmarks in real time.